DougOkamoto/Practical-Machine-Learning/README.md

 # Practical-Machine-Learning
-This repository contins RMarkdown and compiled HTML files for the Prediction Assignment.
+This repository contains RMarkdown and compiled HTML files for the Prediction Assignment.